Excited Title! Two-Part Episode Name!

 - Boy Scouts ˝, part 26: Ultimate Team Up?
 Trouble For the Jusenkyo Scouts!

 - The Turnabout Storm fan novelization does this for chapter 44 ("Turnabout Lost!
-And The Verdict Is...") and chapter 49 ("Back to the Brink!
-Rekindling Flames!").
+And The Verdict Is..."), chapter 48 ("Back to the Brink!
+Rekindling Flames!") and chapter 56 ("Verdict!
+Time to Make History...").

 - While not every Super Sentai series does this, Juken Sentai Gekiranger is one that does.
 "Zowa-Zowa!
 Five Venom Fists!"
 The first exclamation of every Gekiranger title, by the way, is total nonsense, even in Japanese.
 They're words made up by "tiger boy" Jan/GekiRed.